mliarakos/spark-typed-ops/README.md

 This project was inspired by [Frameless](https://github.com/typelevel/frameless) and [scala-nameof](https://github.com/dwickern/scala-nameof).
 Its goal is to remain lightweight and not to introduce a new API on top of Spark.
 As such, it provides only simple operations with type-safe column access.
 For a more complete type-safe extension to Spark, consider [Frameless](https://github.com/typelevel/frameless).

+Spark Typed Ops is currently in pre-release and is looking for feedback.
+Please comment on this [issue](https://github.com/mliarakos/spark-typed-ops/issues/2) with your thoughts.

 ## Getting Started

 Currently, Spark Typed Ops is available as a development snapshot.
 Configure your project to use snapshot releases: